aaronkondziela/pgproc.rb/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pgproc.
+Bug reports and pull requests are welcome on GitHub at https://github.com/aaronkondziela/pgproc.rb

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+See LICENSE.txt for details.